Ziegeraze/puppies/README.md

 **Puppies API** is a Spring Boot RESTful service for sharing dog pictures, similar to Instagram.

+This README provides a quick guide for developing and testing the Puppies API.

 ## 🚀 Setup

 1. **Clone the repository**